Edward01S2/RNDRit/src/pages/services/index.md

 tech:
   description: >-
     We build successful products that people use and love.
-Our iOS and Android app development teams are focused on delivering 100% native products, following a structured and test-driven process.
+Our iOS and Android app development teams are focused.
   head: Creating Products
   sub: User Research
 ---